gcoppola8/RegisterSystem/README.md

  available and gives the possibility to test them directly from that page, without using tools like Postman or similar. http://localhost:8080/v2/api-docs returns the json file to import in SWAGGER editor

+at the address http://localhost:3000 it is possible to access the admin console.

 ## Author
 **Gennaro Coppola** <coppola612@gmail.com>